CEN-3073-KK/AES-Structural-Engineering/Problem Statement.md

 # Assumptions
 Improving website will increase job applications from prospect employees.

+Improving the website will give other company branches more recognition.

 A detailed plan is needed for the ITS team to implement and develop.

 Elicitation and feedback are needed for the success of the update.